portsoc/hangman-in-branches/README.md

 ## Objectives

-We have defined an array of movie titles called `words`.
-One of them needs to be selected for the hangman game.
+Every time the user plays our hangman game, we want to pick a word from the `words` array and let them guess it.
-Instead of manually selecting elements from our `words` array, we want to pick them out randomly.
+Instead of manually selecting elements for them, we want to pick them out randomly.

 To do this, we need to select a random index of our array.
 Then we can use that index to select the element from our array.